Sichao-Li/Diverse-Explanations-Physical-Sciences/README.md

 We provided three case studies in physical sciences to make our points, where notebooks are included in [AFLOW Bulk Modulus](case-1-aflow-bulk), [Metallic Nanoparticle Property Prediction](case-2-nanoparticle), and [MoleculeNet BACE-1 Classification](case-3-bace).

-For any questions or suggestions, please feel free to contact us.
+For any questions or suggestions, please feel free to contact [Sichao Li](mailto:sichao.li@anu.edu.au).

 ## Citation